 For those women who are built for it, a clitoris piercing is an intense experience.
 There is no doubt about an increase in sensation.
 There is also usually some development to the tissue, resulting in increased size on most women.

 This one is best left in the fantasy realm for most.
 If your clitoris is not large and protruding, you're not a good candidate.
-If you wish to be evaluated for suitability for this particular piercing, please send me two photos of yourself:
+If you wish to be evaluated for suitability for this particular piercing, please sign up for an anatomy consultation and include at least two photos of yourself: